„River Basins“- International Conference on Monitoring, Modelling and Management of River Basins

 Where: Budapest University of Technology and Economics

-The theme will be Solids in River Basins – Soil and particle bound pollutants, with focus on Modelling, Monitoring and Management
+The theme will be Emissions in River Basins – Sources and Sinks, with focus on Modelling, Monitoring and Management.

 River basins are vital ecological systems that serve as essential conduits for water, nutrients, and sediment, supporting diverse ecosystems and human societies.
 However, with increasing anthropogenic activities and rapid urbanization, river basins have become a focal point for the accumulation and transport of various pollutants and contaminants, posing significant environmental challenges.
 Emissions of pollutants, both from point and non-point sources, contribute to the degradation of water quality and have far-reaching consequences on aquatic and terrestrial ecosystems.
 Understanding the sources and sinks of emissions within river basins and implementing effective management strategies is of paramount importance for sustainable water resource management and safeguarding ecological integrity.

 Challenges in monitoring consist in the choice of relevant chemical determinants, the selection of monitoring sites and monitoring frequency that allows for reliable results under constraints of limited staff and budget, the development of sampling methods which allow analysis of multiple compound with different substance properties and the availability of sensitive enough analytical methods to yield quantitative results even if substances occur only in trace levels.